superdesk/superdesk-core/docs/core/resources.rst

 Registering Resources
 ---------------------
-The :meth:`Resources.register <model.Resources.register>` method provides a way to register a resource with the system, using the :class:`ResourceModelConfig <model.ResourceModelConfig>` class to provide the resource config.
+The :meth:`Resources.register <model.Resources.register>` method provides a way to register a resource with the system, using the :class:`ResourceConfig <model.ResourceConfig>` class to provide the resource config.

 This will register the resource with MongoDB and optionally the Elasticsearch system.
 See :class:`MongoResourceConfig <superdesk.core.mongo.MongoResourceConfig>` and